-- (1) An applicant may apply to the local government to convert non-trunk infrastructure to trunk infrastructure. - (2) The application must be made in writing using the prescribed form (the conversion application). - (3) The local government must, within the required period (see section 660 (6) of SPA), decide the conversion application having regard to the criteria for deciding the application stated in section 13.6. - (4) At any time before deciding the conversion application, the local government may give a notice to the applicant requiring the applicant to give information that the local government reasonably needs to make the decision (see section 660(4) of the SPA for notice requirements).
+- (1) An applicant may apply to the local government to convert non-trunk infrastructure to trunk infrastructure. - The application must be made in writing within the required period (see clause 139 of the Planning Act). - (3) The local government must, within the required period (see clause 140 of the Planning Act), decide the conversion application having regard to the criteria for deciding the application stated in section 13.6. - (4) At any time before deciding the conversion application, the local government may give a notice to the applicant requiring the applicant to give information that the local government reasonably needs to make the decision (see clause140 of the Planning Act for notice requirements).